 What Does a Property Management Company Do?

 Property managers directly engage with potential clients.
-They save you resources and stress over advertising leases, collecting payments, addressing repair and maintenance problems, listening to resident concerns, and even enforcing evictions.
+They save you resources and stress over advertising leases, collecting payments, dealing with lawn and leaf services, addressing repair and maintenance problems, listening to resident concerns, and even enforcing evictions.
 Besides, a competent management firm applies its expertise to your estate, offering you the freedom and security that comes with knowing your property is safe.
 A property manager is an independent contractor, so you do not have the responsibilities of an employer.